eclipse-uprotocol/up-transport-mqtt5-rust/README.md

 | --------- | ------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------- |
 | transport | [uP-L1 Specifications](https://github.com/eclipse-uprotocol/uprotocol-spec/blob/main/up-l1/README.adoc) | Implementation of MQTT5 uTransport client used for bidirectional point-2-point communication between uEs. |

+### Maximum number of listeners
+`uman~max-listeners-configuration~1`

+The MQTT 5 transport provided by this crate can be configured with the maximum number of filter patterns that listeners can be registered for by means of the `MqttTransportOptions` struct that is being passed into `Mqtt5Transport::new`.
+Please refer to the [API Documentation](https://docs.rs/up-transport-mqtt5/) for details.

+Covers:
+- `req~utransport-registerlistener-max-listeners~1`